 It is best to avoid an overdose of mushrooms in a single serving to prevent undesirable health consequences in children.

 Mushrooms are nutrient-dense edible fungus that can be included in your child’s diet.
-It can help your child’s growth and development, as well as boost their immunity and vitamin D levels.
-They’re also a good source of iron, fiber, and have antioxidant properties.
-So, don’t forget to pick up some mushrooms for your kid the next time you’re at the store, and try some recipes of mushrooms for kids one from the list above.
+It is one of the most healthy foods for kids that can aid your child’s growth and development, as well as boost their immunity and vitamin D levels.
+It is also a good source of iron and fiber and has antioxidant properties.
+So, don’t forget to pick up some mushrooms for your kid the next time you’re at the store, and try some recipes of mushrooms for kids from the list above.
 However, ensure you don’t serve raw mushrooms to your kid for their safety and health.

 Infographic: Ways In Which Children Can Benefit By Eating Mushrooms